Mary M. Lisi

-Mary Mona Lisi (born 1950) is an inactive Senior United States district judge of the United States District Court for the District of Rhode Island.
+Mary Mona Lisi (born September 4, 1950) is an inactive Senior United States district judge of the United States District Court for the District of Rhode Island.

 Early life and education

 Born in Providence, Rhode Island, Lisi earned a Bachelor of Arts degree in 1972 from the University of Rhode Island and a Juris Doctor in 1977 from Temple University Beasley School of Law.

 Professional career

 Lisi began her career as an assistant public defender in the Rhode Island Public Defender's Office, where she worked from 1977 until 1981.
 She then worked as an assistant child advocate for the Office of the Child Advocate for the State of Rhode Island from 1981 until 1982.

 Lisi concurrently worked in private legal practice from 1981 until 1982, when she took a job as Director of the Court Appointed Special Advocate Program for the Rhode Island Family Court.
 She held that job from 1982 until 1987.
-Lisi then became Deputy Disciplinary Counsel for the Rhode Island Supreme Court from 1988 until 1990 and Chief Disciplinary Counsel for the Rhode Island Supreme Court from 1990 until 1994, when she was tapped for a seat on the federal bench.
+Lisi then became Deputy Disciplinary Counsel for the Rhode Island Supreme Court from 1988 until 1990 and Chief Disciplinary Counsel for the Rhode Island Supreme Court beginning in 1990.
+From 1991 to 1992 she was a Member, Select Commission to Investigate the Failure of Rhode Island Share and Deposit Indemnity Corporation.
+She left her role of Chief Disciplinary Counsel in 1994, when she was tapped for a seat on the federal bench.